bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 ## Component Model Concepts

-The WebAssembly Component Model extends core WebAssembly in several ways:
+The WebAssembly Component Model extends core WebAssembly in several ways.
+The Component Model:
-* It adds consistent representation of higher-level types
+* Adds consistent representation of higher-level types
-* It enables interface-driven development
+* Enables interface-driven development
-* It makes core WebAssembly composable: components that provide functionality and those that use them can be composed together into *one* resulting component.
+* Makes core WebAssembly composable: components that provide functionality and those that use them can be composed together into *one* resulting component.